airosa/sdmx-prototype-json/proto-20130102/field-guide-jsonseries4.md

       ]
     }

-First element in an observation value array is index value of the observation level dimension.
-Observation level dimension is the last dimension in the *dimensions* *id* field.
-Second element is the observation value.
+Next element after the dimension code is the observation value.
 The data type for observation value is *Number*.
 Data type for a reported missing observation value is a *null*.

 Elements after the observation value are values for the observation level attributes.